siskulous/PiAlarm/README.md

 # PiAlarm
 A Raspberry Pi based alarm clock

+<b>My apologies to the original author of the PiAlarm that's already out there.
+Stupid me didn't think to look and make sure the name wasn't already in use.
+As soon as I figure out how I'll change the name of my project.</b><br><br>

 This project is very much a work in progress.
 Currently I have the files here running on my desktop and being set up to run daily via crontab.